Skip to main content

 A May 1966 Oakland Tribune ad for Fairway Hills in San Ramon with pictures of two homes and the golf course, offering free landscaping and fencing.

-From a May 1966 Oakland Tribune ad—Alpha homes started offering free front yard landscaping and fencing to attract buyers.
+May 1966 Oakland Tribune ad—Alpha homes started offering free front yard landscaping and fencing to attract buyers.

 Black-and-white 1967 Oakland Tribune newspaper ad promoting Fairway Hills in San Ramon with cheerful text promising “Instant mood lift, no prescription required—just a mortgage.”
 The ad highlights easy living with manicured lawns, blooming trees, and professional landscaping maintenance, appealing to homebuyers seeking a carefree suburban lifestyle.

-From a 1967 Oakland Tribune ad—feeling low?
+1967 Oakland Tribune ad—feeling low?
 Move where the lawns mow themselves, the trees are always in bloom, and someone else worries about the edging.
 Instant mood lift, no prescription required—just a mortgage.

 An August 1968 Oakland Tribune photo of the backyard of a home in the Fairway Hills model complex, with a child sitting in the wide-open space.

-From an August 1968 Oakland Tribune photo—the model complex of Fairway Hills emphasized the spacious backyards and open spaces for children to run around.
+August 1968 Oakland Tribune photo—the model complex of Fairway Hills emphasized the spacious backyards and open spaces for children to run around.

 A June 1968 Oakland Tribune photo of the Pennsylvania model, with its Dutch-colonial exterior.

-From a June 1968 Oakland Tribune photo—distinctive home styling, like the Dutch-colonial Pennsylvania model, was an attraction in itself.
+June 1968 Oakland Tribune photo—distinctive home styling, like the Dutch-colonial Pennsylvania model, was an attraction in itself.

 • 1965: $25,950 +